brendanoshea84/construction/README.md

 1. Projects
     1. Administration
         * Add a new project
+        * A new project gets their own unique project number.
+This is created by finding the last highest number, then add 1.
         * Edit existing projects
         * De-active projects if the project is complete.
             * Remove project if completed